 Russia ramps up gas supply to China

-Russian energy major Gazprom said on Friday that it has pumped more gas to China via the Power of Siberia pipeline than planned.
-The exports were part of the contract between Gazprom and China National Petroleum Corporation (CNPC), according to the company’s report on the first quarter results.
+Russian energy giant Gazprom said this week that gas exports to China via the Power of Siberia pipeline have continued to grow.
+The deliveries are part of “a bilateral long-term contract between Gazprom and China National Petroleum Corporation (CNPC),” the company said on its official Telegram channel.

 The 3,000km (1,864 mile) cross-border pipeline started official deliveries of Russian natural gas to China in 2019.
-The eastern route’s capacity is 61 billion cubic meters of gas per year, including 38 billion cubic meters for export.
+The so-called eastern route’s capacity is 61 billion cubic meters of gas per year, including 38 billion cubic meters for export.
+In 2020, Gazprom supplied 4.1 billion cubic meters of gas to China via the Power of Siberia.

 The agreement on gas supplies via the pipeline was reached in 2014, with Gazprom and CNPC signing a 30-year contract.
-It’s Gazprom’s biggest agreement ever and Power of Siberia is the first natural gas pipeline between Russia and China.
+The $400 billion agreement is Gazprom’s biggest deal ever and the Power of Siberia is the first natural gas pipeline between Russia and China.

 For more stories on economy & finance visit RT's business section